 Massage of pre-term infants has been shown to be beneficial by several scientific studies.
 Pre-term infants who received massage gained more weight in a 6-week period and were more improved in areas like sociability and soothability.
 Other studies have shown that massage can help improve babies' sleep and reduce sleep-disordered breathing in babies born with low birth weights.

 Research has shown that massage can help with pain after surgery, relieve back and leg pain in pregnant women, and help children and adolescents with chronic pain.
 Other studies have suggested that massage helps relieve low back pain, neck pain, migraines, and fibromyalagia, among other conditions.

 Of course, massage is not a total panacea.
 It can be inappropriate in some cases, warns the AMTA, such as in those with bleeding disorders or people taking blood-thinning medications.
 Massage should not be used in people with blood clots, fractures, open wounds, skin infections, or weakened bones.
-Anyone with these or other health problems should consult their physician before having massage therapy.
+Anyone with these or other health problems should consult their doctor before having massage therapy.
 And although massage is safe overall, it may cause pain even when done correctly.
 Also, bone fractures and other injuries may occur if massage is done too forcefully on fragile people.

 Many states in the United States license massage therapists.
 Asking a therapist about licensure is a good first step to finding a competent practitioner.
 Here are additional questions worth asking: